chips-blockchain/pangea-poker/tutorial/Tutorial.md

 # Pangea Poker Tutorial

-In order to play a game of poker using Pangea one needs to:
+In order to play a game of poker using Pangea one needs:

-1. Have a publicly available IP for your player/dealer node
+1. Publicly available IP for your player/dealer node
 2. Setup CHIPS, LN and BET
 2. Have CHIPS and LN synced
 3. Run your own player node
 4. Run a dealer node or have someone run a node for you.
 The dealer node facilitates the game and creates a table.
 5. Have access to GUI.
-Can run it locally or access it via.
+Can run it locally or access it via https://dev.chips.cash.

+https://dev.chips.cash has the latest playable version of the GUI.

 To enter the game using GUI you will only need to know your own player node IP.